 You add RAM by inserting Single In-line Memory Modules (SIMMs) into SIMM sockets on the mainboard.
-Your computer's mainboard will hold up to six SIMMs of 32-bit DRAM.
+Your computer's mainboard will hold up to six SIMMs of 32-bit RAM.
 Slots must be filled in sequence from 0A to 2B.
 You must have identical pairs of SIMMs in each bank, but different banks can support various capacities and speeds.
-The mainboard will support up to 400MB of RAM, with on-board 16MB.
+The mainboard will support up to 384Mb of RAM.